top of page

 Conversation between co-workers

 Closed questions are also called “yes/no” questions, because they can be answered with a brief “yes” or “no”.
-You can also repeat part of the question.
-Whether you simply respond with “yes” or “no” or add part of the question to your response, the answer will likely not yield much more than what you asked for.
+The answer may also repeat part of the question.
+Whether someone simply responds with “yes” or “no” or adds part of the question to their response, as the person asking, you will not gain much new information.

 Did you finish the report?